Ali-El-Mikdadi/GeoHub/README.md

 Enjoy using GeoHub locally on your machine!

 # Version Control and Bug Tracker Access
+To maintain transparency and streamline our development process, we utilize the following tools for version control and bug tracking:

+- **Version Control System:** To ensure a smooth collaborative development process, we leverage strong use of version control using Git.
+This allows contributors to track changes, collaborate seamlessly, and maintain a clear project history.
+You can stay updated on the project's evolution by checking [here](https://github.com/Fronexe/GeoHub/commits/master).

+- **Bug Tracker:** For reporting bugs, suggesting improvements, or submitting feature requests, please use our [GitHub Issues](https://github.com/Fronexe/GeoHub/issues) page.

+By utilizing these tools, we aim to enhance collaboration, track project progress, and address issues promptly.
+Your contributions and feedback are crucial for the continuous improvement of GeoHub.
 # Communication Channels
 For effective communication and collaboration, we've established formal channels to connect with our GeoHub community: